osamuaoki/dot-vim/README.md

 # dot-vim

-This is a copy of my `~/.vim` managed by the native package management.
+This is a copy of my `~/.vim` managed by the native package management, targetting for vim 8.

+Somehow, even with the same configuration in vimL, neovim is faster (almost half with airline).
+It may be some parallel execution feature of neovim.

+I am now moving to neovim/lua combination.
+So I may not update this.

 ## Key features